LucasPickering/slumber/docs/src/api/request_collection/index.md

       recipe: login
     selector: $.token

-# Use YAML anchors for de-duplication (Anything under .ignore will not trigger an error for unknown fields)
+# Use YAML anchors for de-duplication.
+Normally unknown fields in the
-.ignore:
+# collection trigger an error; the . prefix tells Slumber to ignore this field
-  base: &base
+.base: &base
   headers:
     Accept: application/json

 requests:
   login: !request